P1901947/Matching-game/README.md

   - On UI printing the "You Win." message.
   - Add reset / restart / reload button on UI.
   - Add a counter on UI, for counting how many time did the user click before he win.
-  - Make the hidden box can match the image that with difference size automatically.
+  - Make the hidden box can match the image with different size automatically.
 - Long-term plan
   - In the future, we plan to add some new function to keep improving and maintaining our game, for example: rating and ranking system for all of the player to take the challenge, it will record and reward the fastest record in the world in different difficulties levels.
 Besides, we will advertise on different social media to keep attracting new players around the world.